BritishGeologicalSurvey/etlhelper/README.md

 calling this function manually, users can create a base insert query that can be extended with clauses such as `ON CONFLICT DO NOTHING`.

+As `generate_insert_query` creates SQL statements from user-provided input, it checks the table and column names to ensure that they only contain valid characters.

 #### Handling insert errors